jpadesousa/jupyterhub-rocker-rstudio/README.md

 - **DOCKER_NOTEBOOK_USERID**
 - **DOCKER_NOTEBOOK_GROUPID**

 These set the USERID and GROUPID (for RStudio) and NB_UID and NB_GID (for Jupyter notebooks) environment variables, aligning user IDs across the system.
 By default, it uses LDAP user information but falls back to default values if not specified.
+To use the `uid` and `gid` from PAM authentication, the Jupyterhub configuration needs to be adapted.

 #### Optional Variables - DockerSpawner